• Christian denominational protectionism

 Please pray

-- Pray especially for evangelical converts from Islam and the Ethiopian Orthodox Church as they face pressure from family and community.
+- Pray for believers who leave Islam or the Ethiopian Orthodox Church as they may experience pressure.